Top 5 reasons why English teachers in Madrid complain about job offers

 For one, it’s so easy to weed people out without putting the word “native” in your job ad.

 How about measuring their level of English by having them write two paragraphs about some basic topic?
 That’ll weed out the ones who don’t actually know the language.

 (Although there are probably plenty of hiring people who don’t really know English anyway.
 Maybe they’re just using “native” as a shorthand for “speaks C2 level English”.)

-Also, isn’t there a whole “parallel” education system in Spain that spends virtually all its time discriminating against native speakers and in favor of Spaniards for jobs?
+Also, isn’t there a whole “parallel” education system in Spain that spends virtually all its time discriminating against native speakers and in favor of Spaniards for all the best teaching jobs?
 I think it’s called the “public school system” or something.

 3. The job posting is far too ambiguous